Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 mutation from the following:

 ##### Genetic Reshuffle
-As an action you may expend a number of your stamina dice and change an amount of mutations currently affecting your body equal to the amount of stamina dice you expended.
+As an action you may expend a number of your hit dice and change an amount of mutations currently affecting your body equal to the amount of hit dice you expended.
 This change takes 10 minutes and during that time you are incapacitated as your body shifts and grows its new mutations.
-You may exchange this mutation for another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation, This exchange consumes 10 stamina dice.
+You may exchange this mutation for another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation, This exchange consumes 10 hit dice.

 ##### Gargantuan Growth
 - Your body grows to become gargantuan size.